Acne Scar Removal in Singapore

 While it is of interest to individuals to receive early treatment for their acne breakouts, they should also be aware of the acne scar treatments available at the moment.

 The numerous types of treatment for acne scar removal in Singapore can be confusing.
 Indeed, acne scar revision can be a complex process as often you have more than two different scar types requiring different treatments.
 There is no single method to treat the various scar types.
 For example, fractional ablative lasers such as CO2 laser will not improve deep ice pick scars and tethered scars very much.
-On the other hand, surgical procedures like subcision are not suitable for superficial boxcars and rolling scars.
+On the other hand, surgical procedures like subcision is not suitable for superficial boxcars and rolling scars.

 The treatment options will also have to depend on your skin type and colour.
 Individuals with a darker skin tone will benefit from gentler treatments over time, as there is an increased risk of pigmentation with overly aggressive treatments.

-Types of Acne Scars Removal Treatment
+What are the Types of Acne Scars Removal Treatment?

 Acne Scars Case Examples: